Wong (Marvel Comics)

+Publication history

+Wong debuted in Strange Tales #110 (July 1963), created by Stan Lee and Steve Ditko.
+He appeared in the 2006 Dr. Strange: the Oath miniseries.

 Fictional character biography

 Wong is the descendant and look-alike of Kan, a Chinese monk who lived roughly one thousand years ago and was a student of the occult.
 Kan was also a teacher and a healer, and though his order of monks was devoted to the ways of peace, he was also a skillful warrior who would fight when necessary.

-One day Kan discovered a strange temple.
+One day, Kan discovered a strange temple.
 Exploring it, Kan was drawn against his will through a mystical black mirror into an other-dimensional realm.
 There Kan met Jehan, king of Siridar, his sister, Princess Shialmar, and their court magician, Vung, the one who had cast the spell drawing Kan through the mirror.
 Jehan persuaded Kan to lead his people in a war against the Wizard Kings who ruled this other-dimensional realm.
 Kan agreed to do so.
 During his time in this realm, Kan and Shialmar fell in love with each other.

-Ultimately Kan led his forces to complete victory over the forces of the Wizard Kings, and all but one of the Wizard Kings were killed.
+Ultimately, Kan led his forces to complete victory over the forces of the Wizard Kings, and all but one of the Wizard Kings were killed.
 But Kan did not realize he was a pawn in Vung's secret plans.
 Vung captured both Kan and Shialmar and prepared to sacrifice them to the demonic race he secretly served, the N'Garai.
 Shialmar offered the N'Garai her own soul in exchange for power.
 The N'garai complied, transforming Shialmar into the Shadowqueen, a sorceress of great mystical power who was nearly incapable of love.
 The Shadowqueen slew Vung and sent Kan back to China.